CoachLytix/coachlytix-landing/README.md

 ## 📄 License

-This project is created for CoachLytics.
+This project is created for CoachLytix.
 All rights reserved.

 ## 📞 Support

 For questions or issues:
-- Email: hello@coachlytics.com
+- Email: hello@coachlytix.com
 - GitHub Issues: Create an issue in this repository

 ---